erickvneri/comprehenssive_python_guides/flask_basics/README.md

 1. Middlewares

-    As it is important to build applications that provide full visibility of the request lifecycles, Flask app instances provide a series of middleware-oriented decorators that can be configured to listen requests **before reaching controllers** and **after it has been sent**, which can help in the following cases:
+    As it is important to build applications that provide full visibility or control request lifecycles, Flask app instances provide a series of middleware-oriented decorators that can be configured to listen requests **before reaching controllers** and **after response has been sent**, which can help in the following cases:

     -   Protect private resources
     -   Initialize request session logger references
     -   Redirect requests calling deprecated APIs
+    -   etc...

     For example, the following middleware intends to redirect traffic trying to consume deprecated APIs and redirecting them to the proper one:

         from flask import redirect, request, abort

         def redirect_outdated_api_calls(
             app: Flask,